jsilve24/stray/README.md

 this will enable full compiler optimization and vectorization.

-Whether or not this step is done, mongrel can be installed with the following:
+Whether or not this step is done, stray can be installed with the following:

 ``` r
 devtools::install_github("jsilve24/stray", build_vignettes=TRUE)